Todd Olthoff of ScreenCastsOnline takes you on a tour of HoudahGeo 5.

 HoudahGeo is an application that streamlines adding location and other metadata to your files.
 The best part is that it writes that information to the files themselves instead of the library’s catalog.

 Todd walks you through the various ways to get photos into HoudahGeo and then covers all of the geocoding and metadata options.
-You also learn how to add metadata to the files and share them with outside libraries.
+You also will learn how to add metadata to the files and share them with outside libraries.
 Exporting that added information to other services that read them is covered in the last section of the show.

 Continue reading ScreenCastsOnline: HoudahGeo Video Tutorial